Are you getting serious about saving money? This will guide you through 18 ways to save $15,000. It’s never too late to start saving!

 - Track your spending using a site like Mint.
 There are several websites and apps out there, but we’ve used Mint for many years and highly recommend it due to its simple approach to budgeting.

 Now, if you are looking for ways to save even more money you are in the right place!
-Below is a list of 18 ideas for 2018 to help you save $15,000!
+Below is a list of 18 ideas to help you save $15,000!

 Disclosure: This post may contain affiliate links.
 Check our disclosure policy for more details.

 1. Max out your employer’s match on your 401(k) to earn free money and save on your current year tax bill

 - A single person making $40,000 annually and setting 6% of their pay into a 401(k) will save approximately $500 in taxes by utilizing the tax deferral and will receive $1,200 in “free money” assuming the employer matches 50% of the 6% contributed.
 This means that your out-of-pocket contribution of about $1,900 per year is actually worth $3,600.

 - Speaking of taxes, here are 5 smart ways to use your tax refund.

 $1,700 total saved annually ($1,200 earned + $500 saved)